 Thank You Letter Example for an Administrative Interview

 Beyond that, it’s just polite.
-Remember that hiring managers aren’t just looking for qualified applicants when they’re interviewing candidates – they’re also looking for someone who will fit in with the team.
+Remember that hiring managers aren’t just looking for qualified applicants when they’re interviewing candidates, they’re also looking for someone who will fit in with the team.
 Sending a thank-you letter shows that you’re considerate and know how to behave in a professional setting.
-It could mean the difference between a job offer and losing out to the competition.
+It could mean the difference between a job offer and losing out to the competition who took the time to follow up.

 Thank-You Letter Example for an Administrative Position